 What advice would you give someone who was thinking about applying for the programme?

 The most valuable advice I would give to prospective students is to take advantage of the academic year as much as possible because, due to the intensive nature of the programme, time will pass by fast.
 Being involved in the activities of the programme and additional projects such as the Marketing & Digital Society and Digital Marketing Festival, helped me build my network and develop into a young professional ready to tackle any business situation in hand.

-Initially, I would advise students to apply to the programme early, as this is a highly rated course and applications are likely to close well before the start date.
+Initially, I would advise students to apply to the programme early, as this is a top-ranked programme and applications are likely to close well before the start date.
 I did not attend any information sessions but did extensive online research as well as contacted previous students of the programme who provided insightful feedback and answers to any queries I had.